The golden find from the ground

 The Rothenburg Gold Coins Treasure

 Where?
-In the cloister in the showcase next to the entrance
+On the first floor, in the “Masterdraught”- showcase

 What?
 When the Rothenburg city council purchased the house at Grüner Markt 2 in 1999, they were astonished shortly afterwards: a collection of gold coins was found buried just under 10 centimetres deep in the ground.
 The coins were probably buried as early as 1680 for fear of French troops who were near Rothenburg during the War of Palatinate Succession – irony of fate: the troops never entered the town.
 Why the owner never took them out of the ground remains a mystery.
 The coins once served as currency and have a gold content of 90 to 99 percent.